 Handshake is the university’s official job resource for all currently enrolled Ohio State students.
 Handshake is an intuitive, easy-to-use job search system to help students connect with employers for part-time jobs, internships, co-ops and full-time career opportunities.
 Handshake grows with students throughout their time at Ohio State.
 They can use Handshake to find a job on campus during their first year, explore internships and co-ops as they gain more experience in their major, as well as find their first job after graduation.
 Students can also explore career paths taken by students who have similar majors and interests.
-You can read more about Handshake here.
+Read more about Handshake online.

 When do new students get access to Handshake?

 New students will have access to Handshake on July 1.
 Students must log in with their “firstname.lastname@example.org” email address and password at handshake.osu.edu.

 Are campus jobs posted to Handshake?

 Yes!
 Most on-campus positions, as well as other job opportunities near campus and throughout Columbus, are posted in Handshake.

 Is there a list of employers who will be recruiting Ohio State students?